tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Variants

 Defined structures may have variants based on some knowledge that is available within the environment.
 The selector must be an enumerated type that defines the possible variants the structure defines.
 There must be a case arm for every element of the enumeration declared in the select.
-Case arms have limited
-fall-through: if two case arms follow in immediate succession with no fields in between, then they both contain the same fields.
-Thus, in the example below, "orange" and "banana" both contain V2.
-Note that this piece of syntax was added in TLS 1.2 {{RFC5246}}.
-Each case arm can have one or more fields.

 The body of the variant structure may be given a label for reference.
 The mechanism by which the variant is selected at runtime is not prescribed by the presentation language.

        struct {
            T1 f1;